Review: Biathlon training using a Garmin Vivoactive 3 watch

 Intervals can also be setup for any exercise including cross country skiing or cycling.

 After you have completed your exercise the Garmin Connect app will show you a map of the run, how far you have run, the time and the calories burnt.
 Where is gets really interesting is when you look at the graphs over the time axis.
 This show your pace, heart rate, cadence, elevation and how much time you spent in each heart rate zone.
 You can overlay two of the graphs to compare say your pace with your heart rate.

 The statistics for the run also show things like your averages and maximums for pace, heart rate, cadence, elevation and speed.

 Cadence in the context of running is how fast your legs are moving up and down.
 As a general rule the best runners have a cadence of 180, which is a lot faster than my normal cadence.
 I’ve been using the cadence display on the watch to increase my cadence and take quicker but shorter strides.

 The Garmin Vivoactive 3 doesn’t have a specific roller-skiing exercise listed however the cross country skiing mode is a good substitute.
-It’s has similar statistics to the running mode in that it shows a map, pace, heart rate etc.
+It’s has similar statistics to the running mode in that it shows a map, pace, heart rate, distance covered, speed etc.

 General Health Statistics

 One of the very cool features of the Garmin is that it monitors your health constantly including heart rate, stress, steps and sleep.